Federation Square: Shards

 St Paul's Cathedral and the eastern shard.

 Three shards frame the square space.
 The eastern and southern shards are completely clad in metallic surfaces with angular slots, very similar in design to the Jewish Museum Berlin, while the western shard is clad in glass.
 Adjoined to the southern shard is a hotel which features the wrap around metallic screen and glass louvers.

 Laneways

 There are a number of unnamed laneways in the Federation Square complex which connect it to both Flinders Street and the Yarra River via stairways.
 The stairways between the Western Shard and nearby buildings are also paved in larger flat rectangle sandstone blocks.

 Riverfront

-The riverfront areas extend south to an elevated pedestrian promenade which was once part of Batman Avenue and is lined with tall established trees of both deciduous exotic species and Australian eucalpyts.
+The riverfront areas extend south to an elevated pedestrian promenade which was once part of Batman Avenue and is lined with tall established trees of both deciduous exotic species and Australian eucalyptus.
 More recently, the vaults adjacent to the Princes Bridge have been converted into Federation Wharf, a series of cafes and boat berths.
 Some of the areas between the stairs and lanes leading to the river are landscaped with shady tree ferns.